YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Other signs are less urgent but still important.
 Firm raised dots that match graft placement, a texture that looks the same in every photo, hairs exiting at awkward angles, or a cheek surface that looks pebbled after swelling has settled all deserve a careful follow-up.
 They do not always mean immediate repair.
 They mean the case should be documented before time, shaving, and home treatments make the original pattern harder to interpret.

-If the face breaks out widely, the separate guide on facial acne during recovery may help with location and timing, but a beard recipient site with transplanted grafts is not the same as ordinary acne.
+If the face breaks out widely, the separate guide on facial acne during recovery may help with location and timing, but a beard recipient area with transplanted grafts is not the same as ordinary acne.
 The transplant clinic should know exactly where the bumps are and how they relate to the implanted hairs.

 Beard skin makes small texture changes obvious